Roman army mutiny in 342 BC: First version, conspiracy at Capua

 The Romans elected Gaius Marcius Rutilus and Quintus Servilius Ahala as their consuls for 342.
 Campania was allotted Marcius, an experienced general and statesman who was now consul for the fourth time, and he discovered the conspiracy.
 Marcius caused a rumour to be spread that the troops would have the same winter quarters next year as well.
 Deprived of any sense of urgency the agitation died down.
 With the army settled into summer quarters, Marcius begun quietly to cleanse the army for mutinous elements.
 Some were discharged from service for having served their time or for disabilities, others were sent on furlough or transferred to serve elsewhere, all these were detained in Rome by the other consul and the praetor on various pretexts.
-At first glad to visit their homes, those sent away grew suspicious when they realized they were not to rejoin the army and that the leading agitators appeared to have been singled out.
+At first glad to visit their homes, those sent away grew suspicious when they realised they were not to rejoin the army and that the leading agitators appeared to have been singled out.
 Concluding that their conspiracy had been discovered, they started to fear they would soon suffer court martial and secret execution.
 A cohort stationed at Anxur took up position at Lautulae where to intercept those men the consul was sending home.
 According to Dionysius and Appian the mutineers also recruited prisoners to their cause.
 At this point the fragment of Dionysius breaks off.